kanayak123/pyadselfservice/README.md

 ### Please refer to this link for documentation
 ##http://blogger.iamamazing.in/2016/10/web-based-python3-password-reset-tool.html

-#### Created on Python 3.5, this project aims to create open source tools for Microsoft Active Directory, and allow you to customize it.
-The first phase of this project is designed to allow resetting of password of an active directory user, through validation and OTP sent to the user email ID.
+#### Created on Python 3.5, this project aims to provide easy 3 steps Web GUI to end users to reset their own AD account password.
+The important feature of this tool is that users wont need to remember thier current passowrd.
+The reset is completely on configurable attribute validations.
+Many security concerns are considerd while developing this tool.